Gray Smith: Early life

 Smith was born in Melbourne, Australia.
 At 14, he left school to study as an optician and studied art at night.
 He left Melbourne in 1939 to become a timber cutter in North Drummond, Victoria, sparking a life-long interest in the Australian bush and its folklore.

 In 1943 he returned to Melbourne to study with the well-known artist and teacher Max Meldrum and to work in the family picture-framing shop.
+He married Dorothy Yvonne Egan-Lee in 1944 and had a daughter, Gaie Jocelyn Smith, in 1945.

 For his entire life, Smith had epilepsy which stopped him from working steady jobs and slowed his artistic output.

 Artistic career

 During the 1940s, Smith joined the artistic group that became known as the Heide Circle, where philanthropists John and Sunday Reed supported artists so they could practice their art unencumbered by paid work.

 But even before then, Smith was already acquainted with Sidney Nolan and the Boyds through his older brother Martin Smith, a close friend of Nolan's.
-He was also a member of Contemporary Art Society along with Arthur Boyd, Sidney Nolan and John Perceval.
+He was also a member of the Contemporary Art Society along with Arthur Boyd, Sidney Nolan and John Perceval.

 The Reeds also already considered the Smiths (Martin, Gray and their mother Elsie) as extended family.
 Gray's brother Martin was a picture framer who regularly framed artwork for the Reeds.
 In addition to Gray's painting, Sunday and John encouraged his poetry.
-He published his poems in Angry Penguins and Ern Malley's Journal.
+He published his poems in Ern Malley's Journal.

 In 1947, Smith fell in love with Joy Hester and eloped to Sydney.
 While money was tight, this first year together marked an intense and productive period of painting and drawing by both artists.

 After about a year, they returned to Melbourne, settling in Hurstbridge, then later moved to Box Hill where they could easier access medical treatment as Hester had Hodgkin lymphoma and Smith continued to struggle with epilepsy.
 During this time in the country, Smith refined his solitary man in the bush motif drawing on his love of Australian myths and legends.
 As artist and critic Geoffrey de Groen put it, “Gray Smith's paintings are powerful expressions of the work ethic, and in particular, the man on the land.
 His paintings heighten the drama of ordinary situations.”

 Joy Hester's time with Smith (1947–1960) was her most productive when she produced the acclaimed series Faces, Love, and Sleep.
 Smith and Hester had two children: Peregrine in 1951 and Fern in 1954.
 After being together for 12 years, the couple married on 11 November 1959 in Queens Street, Melbourne.

 In 1958 John Reed established the Museum of Modern Art Australia and the Reeds donated their artworks as the foundation collection.
 This set includes 18 Gray Smith paintings.